DNWMNCR/JavaForSmallTeams/specifics/100_know_how_to_implement_hashcode_and_equals.md

 It takes a different approach to Google auto.

-Given an annotated class such as :-
+Given an annotated class such as:

 ```java
 @Value